Railways Act 1993: Railtrack

 Railtrack collapsed in highly controversial circumstances in October 2001, and in October 2002 the company emerged from railway administration, a special state of insolvency for railway companies created by the Railways Act 1993, as Network Rail.
 Some commentators regard the creation of Network Rail and its taking maintenance in-house as the beginning of the reversal of rail privatisation.

 Amendments

 The legislation has been amended several times, most significantly by the Transport Act 2000, the Railways and Transport Safety Act 2003 and the Railways Act 2005.
+The Passenger Railway Services (Public Ownership) Act 2024 greatly altered the sections concerning passenger rail franchising, as the Labour government took passenger operations into public ownership.